 The procedural text for logging the CEF report under T300 Expiry is not properly written and some indention seems to be required.
 In addition for the sake of appending the VarConnEstFailReport to the VarConnEstFailReportlist it is enough to compare the registered snpn-identity with the snpn-identitty in the VarConnEstFailReport; and it is not needed to check any of the entry in VarConnEstFailReportList;

-In fact we could follow the same procedural text written for the CEF report collection in the public network (highlighted in yellow colour) as shown in the following excerpt from 3GPP RRC spec.
+In fact, we could follow the same procedural text written for the CEF report collection in the public network (highlighted in yellow colour) as shown in the following excerpt from 3GPP RRC spec.
 Notelably the current procedural text does not work when the CEF report list is empty.

 The CEF report procedural text (on checking the registered SNPN with the existing SNPN identity of the CEFR report list) is not applicable when the CEF report list is empty.